We're glad you're here! This page will help connect you to resources that may be helpful as you prepare to begin your Dietrich School story.

 - Reviewed the placement guidelines and taken any assessments that apply to you.
 Placement assessments are required for some courses offered in Biological Sciences, English Composition, Mathematics, Music Theory, and Languages before you can enroll.

-- Reviewed the major/minor/certificate information sheet(s) for the program(s) you are interested in exploring.
+- Reviewed the programs and course offerings for the program(s) you are interested in exploring.

 - Written down a list of questions to ask your academic advisor.